hamza-Algohary/gameoflife/README.md

 }
 ```
 > [!NOTE]
-> Both Snake and Particle class are going to behave like class Particle that was created in the previous experiment.
+> Both Snake and Target class are going to behave like class Particle that was created in the previous experiment.
 The snake will start from the middle of the screen and move to a specific direction, and the target will be put at a random location and will not move.

 - Make Objects from both Snake and Target class and color them on screen (different colors)
 - Make snake direction controllable by keyboard.